Crews divert Kansas creek in the race to clean Keystone pipeline spill and prevent further pollution

 A Michigan scientist warns that dilbit can seem to disappear, only to turn up later.
 This mystery may have to do with how the oil binds to other particles in water.

-Canadian company TC Energy will temporarily divert a north-central Kansas stream to isolate a four-mile stretch fouled by its busted Keystone oil pipeline.
+Canadian company TC Energy has temporarily diverted a north-central Kansas stream to isolate a four-mile stretch fouled by its busted Keystone oil pipeline.

 Last month’s spill primarily polluted that stretch of Mill Creek, though benzene and other chemicals turned up farther downstream in levels that could ultimately harm wildlife — but that remain too low to pose concerns for public drinking water.
 (No towns or cities draw their water from the immediate area.)

-TC Energy and its contractor will use giant bladders filled with water to block off the four-mile stretch from the rest of creek — both upstream and downstream — and then bypass that section by pumping the clean water upstream of the spill through a 1.2-mile-long above-ground hose that empties back into the creek bed farther downstream.
+TC Energy and its contractor are using giant bladders filled with water to block off the four-mile stretch from the rest of creek — both upstream and downstream — and began bypassing that section on Thursday by pumping the clean water upstream of the spill through a 1.2-mile-long above-ground hose that empties back into the creek bed farther downstream.

 This could mean carrying upward of 5,000 gallons of water per minute.
 (Streamflow varies seasonally and depending on the weather, TC Energy says.)